kikofernandez/programmingfightclub/case-study.md

 We proceed to explain object-oriented programming using examples this domain.

-[^1]: code is always in constant flux: it needs to be maintained and improved.
+[^1]: Code is always in constant flux: it needs to be maintained and improved.
 Your design will change too.
 A good design helps you to create software that is flexible and as much pain free as possible (with respect to refactorings).

-[^2]: this refers to the concepts of the domain in discourse, that is, the entities and ideas that make up the travelling social network.
+[^2]: This refers to the concepts of the domain in discourse, that is, the entities and ideas that make up the travelling social network.